Fig Leaf Rust is a common fungal disease affecting Fig trees in the South.

 Remove dense growth in the center of the tree to improve air circulation.

 Few fungicides are labeled for rust on Fig trees, and once you see the disease it is too late to treat it anyway.
-Since this is rarely a fatal disease, no chemical treatment is indicated.
+Fortunately, since this is rarely a fatal disease, no chemical treatment is indicated.

 Leave A Comment